cedricpradalier/reconyx-glasses/README.md

 ![camera with magnet 1](images/reconyx_magnets_1.png)

+After printing, the magnets need to be inserted in the side flap (purple in the image above) and the flap cover glued (we use a standard office glue with our PLA print).
+The flap can then be glued to the main body.

+Once the lens is inserted into the design, the top part(dark blue here) is placed on top of it and rotated into place.
+A small screw (3mm diameter, 10mm length) is then used to secure the assembly.
+The top cover (light blue here) is used to protect the lens while the assembly is in storage.

 A finalized version, can be seen here with the additional engraving, and installed on the camera

 ![camera with magnet 2](images/IMG_20250224_162453.jpg)

 ![camera with magnet 3](images/IMG_20250220_101614.jpg)

 Note that the design was thought to be printed on a filament printer.
 If you print in a medium that does not rely on support matterial, you can use this [alternative model](stl/reconyx_magnets_no_support.stl).
 In this design the magnet flap are rigidly attached to the model.